GabeStah/coeus/README.md

 #### User Hash Map Cache

-**Problem**: The content of the JWT payload is trustworthy and authenticates the defined User along with their appropriate Policy permissions.
-However, business requirements strongly discourage reliance on JWT expiration dates, since this would require third-party services relying on Coeus to re-authenticate and setup a new JWT `Authorization` token after ever JWT expiration.
-Beyond that, when an Admin has need to disable a User or rotate a given JWT the app needs a method for determining the validity of an existing JWT.
+The content of the JWT payload is trustworthy and authenticates the defined User along with their appropriate Policy permissions.

+**Problem**: Business requirements strongly discourage reliance on JWT expiration dates, since this would require third-party services relying on Coeus to re-authenticate and setup a new JWT `Authorization` token after every JWT expiration.
+Beyond that, when an Admin needs to disable a User or rotate a given JWT the app needs a method for determining the validity of an existing JWT.
 Making a database call on every request to verify the incoming request against the `coeus.users` collection is infeasible and costly.

 **Solution**: Coeus maintains an in-memory hashmap of `coeus.users` data: